kontalk/xmppserver-docker/README.md

 ./kontalk-setup
 ```

-Answer all questions or skip them by pressing enter: the default value will be used (unless specified otherwise):
+Answer all questions or skip them by pressing enter: the default value will be used (unless specified otherwise).

 ```
 Please give a name to your new Kontalk server instance.